Module 02

 The hybrid sits in an interesting middle ground

-On a very dirty grid, though, the RAV4 Hybrid can actually be the lowest-emissions option.
-When the EV's per-km emissions get close to the hybrid's, the EV's manufacturing debt may never fully pay off within the vehicle's lifetime.
-We show that scenario rather than paper over it.
+Hybrids cost only slightly more to manufacture than a pure ICE vehicle — the small NiMH battery adds maybe 700 kg CO₂e vs. the Ioniq 5's 6,000 kg premium.
+But their fuel economy, while impressive, still involves burning petrol.
+On a very dirty grid, the RAV4 Hybrid can be the lowest-emissions option.
+When the EV's per-km emissions get close to the hybrid's, the manufacturing debt may never fully pay off within the vehicle's lifetime.
+We show that rather than paper over it.

 What we're not capturing — and why you should still care